Professor Gus Nathan

 Fellow, Institution of Engineers Aust (2001 - present) Chartered Member of the IEAust;

-Renewable Energy, Combustion Technology, Alternative Fuels, Air Pollution control, Fluid Mechanics, Thermodynamics, Laser Diagnostics, Two Phase Flows, Geothermal Energy, Wind Power
+Concentrating Solar Thermal Energy, Combustion Technology, Alternative Fuels, Sustainable High Temperature Minerals Processing, Air Pollution control, Fluid Mechanics, Thermodynamics, Laser Diagnostics, Two Phase Flows, Geothermal Energy, Wind Power